 Membranes are tested at 23 ºC, and for each ºC below this temperature you lose around 4% output.
 Many sellers on the internet will say one of their pumps will ensure you get the stated output from the membrane, however they do not fully understand the technicalities of the product.
 We would rather provide you with the information that we know to be accurate.

 Please Note - All reference to gallon is US gallon.
 It is important to match the capacity of your pump to the size of your membrane.
-It would be pointless pairing this pump up with a 400 gallon membrane and expecting an amazing result, as the output is too low.
-This is specifically designed for 200 to 300 gallon membrane configurations (e.g. 2 x 100 gallon, 2 x 150 gallon).
-This pump is too large for a single 50 / 75 /100 GPD RO system.
+This is specifically designed for 200gallon membrane configurations.

 Notice: Please ensure that you select the correct capacity pump for your reverse osmosis system, for example a 100gpd pump for a 100gpd unit.